AndersDeath/diary2/000-current.md

 # 19 January - Thursday - Yerevan - 112 day of immigration

 I finally released big project within DRSMILE.
 This is amazing and I feel relief.
 Because of that I will have more time for my personal project.
+Unfortunately I didn't have enough time for other things.